ryandhasgit/Comedy/Dikkers/Accountability/Sept Retro.md

 - Read more
 - Process
 	Be more strict about over-editing
+	Finish formatting class notes

-- Publish
+- Get out there
 	Submit 3 drafts
-- Get a piece published in Slackjaw, Weekly Humorist, or Points in Case
+	Get a piece published in Slackjaw, Weekly Humorist, or Points in Case Self-promote (if I say nobody wants to read this, why bother my friends, I will internalize that) Build list
-- Generate more bad

 ## Problems
-- Hit a wall with headline generation
-	Ideas began to stagnate
+- Hit a wall with headline generation and beat/joke writing Ideas began to stagnate
 - More comfortable with the bad but not comfortable enough